kikoso/AndroidRichToast/README.md

 Author: Enrique López Mañas (eenriquelopez@gmail.com)

-Source code is under GPL3 (see LICENSE)
+Source code is under Apache 2.0 (see LICENSE)
 Graphics are under CC-SA (see res/LICENSE)